Krithika97/neural-network-modelling-neuralnet-r/index.md

 [Terms and Conditions](https://mgcodesandstats.github.io/terms/) |
 [E-mail me](mailto:michael@michaeljgrogan.com)

+# neuralnet: Train and Test Neural Networks Using R

 A neural network is a computational system that creates predictions based on existing data.
 Let us train and test a neural network using the neuralnet library in R.

-How To Construct A Neural Network?
+## How To Construct A Neural Network?

 A neural network consists of: